Contact

 Following Origen's foundational Commentary on the Song of Songs and St. Bernard of Clairvaux's eighty-six Sermons on the Song of Songs, Catholic exegesis has consistently identified three levels of meaning operating simultaneously:

 Ecclesiological (Christ and the Church): The Bridegroom's entry into the garden figures Christ's Incarnation — the eternal Word entering the enclosed garden of Mary's womb (cf. Lk.
 1:35) and, through her, human history itself.
-The Church Fathers, especially Ambrose and Jerome, saw Mary as the hortus conclusus (enclosed garden, 4:12) whose opening at the Annunciation corresponds precisely to this verse's declaration of arrival.
+The Church Fathers, especially Ambrose and Jerome, saw Mary as the (enclosed garden, 4:12) whose opening at the Annunciation corresponds precisely to this verse's declaration of arrival.
 The consummation is the Incarnation.